HMS Amelia (1796): Capture of the privateer Charles (1810)

 Amelia captured the corvette-built privateer Charles of Bordeaux on 8 November 1810 about 400 miles west of Finisterre (44°41′N 21°24′W).
 Amelia chased Charles for 13 hours, with the speed reaching as much as 12.5 knots.
 Charles, of 300 tons burthen (bm), was pierced for 22 guns but mounted twelve 6-pounder guns and eight 18-pounder carronades, all English measurement.
 She had a crew of 170 men under the command of Pierre Alexandre Marrauld.
 Charles was about eight months old, but was on her maiden cruise, having sailed from Lorient on 4 October bound for Île de France.
 Amelia arrived in Plymouth Sound on 16 November.

 Destruction of Amazone

 On the morning of 24 March 1811 Captain James Macnamara in Berwick gave chase to the French frigate Amazone about 12 or 13 miles off the Barfleur lighthouse and forced her to take refuge in a rocky bay about a mile to the west of the lighthouse.
 Amelia, Niobe, and the brig-sloops Goshawk and Hawk, joined Berwick, hoping to launch an attack with boats.
-When the tides proved too strong for a boat attack, Niobe led in, with Amelia and Berwick following in succession, and they fired on Amazone for two hours, before sailing outn.
+When the tides proved too strong for a boat attack, Niobe led in, with Amelia and Berwick following in succession, and they fired on Amazone for two hours, before sailing out.
 Amelia had one man killed and one wounded in the exchange.
 The British squadron sailed in again on the following morning to renew the attack but her crew had set fire to Amazone and she had burned to the waterline.